ThibautBremand/Coursera_Capstone/REPORT_Coursera_Capstone.md

 #### 2.Data

+*2.1 - Demographic data from the City of Toronto's open data*

 The list of neighbourhoods, and the demographic data associated to each neighbourhood, has been made available by the city of Toronto here :
 - https://www.toronto.ca/ext/open_data/catalog/data_set_files/2016_neighbourhood_profiles.csv